Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Problem Definition

-A typical meta-learning model consists of two stages: (1) A \textbf{meta-training} stage which learns the feature representations from known tasks in $\mathcal{T}^{train}$, with only a few samples provided.
-During meta-training, a task $T_i$ is sampled from $\mathcal{T}^{train}$, the meta-model trains on the samples from $\mathcal{D}^{train}_i$, and is then tested on samples from $\mathcal{D}^{test}_i$.
-The testing loss is used to optimized the model parameters.
-The hyperparameters of the meta-model is determined with the meta-dev set $\mathcal{T}^{dev}$ in this stage.

-(2) After the meta-training process, the learned meta-model is tested in the \textbf{meta-testing} stage on the new and unseen tasks from $\mathcal{T}^{test}$.
-Each task in $\mathcal{T}^{test}$ consists of a small number of training samples.
-Hence, the ultimate goal of a meta-learning model is to utilize the experience of learning episodes in training tasks and efficiently transfer the knowledge to a new and unseen task based on a limited number of samples.
+A typical meta-learning model consists of two stages.
+(1) A \textbf{meta-training} stage learns a meta-model on the few-shot tasks in $\mathcal{T}^{train}$.
+In each iteration, a task $T_i$ is sampled from $\mathcal{T}^{train}$.
+The meta-model trains on samples from $\mathcal{D}^{train}_i$ and is tested on samples from $\mathcal{D}^{test}_i$.
+The testing loss is used to optimize the meta-model's parameters.
+Its hyperparameters are determined with the meta-dev set $\mathcal{T}^{dev}$.
+(2) A \textbf{meta-testing} stage evaluates the learned meta-model on the unseen tasks from $\mathcal{T}^{test}$, which typically outputs a classifier by adapting on its small number of training samples.
+The ultimate goal of a meta-learning is to efficiently transfer the knowledge about learning on the training tasks to new tasks.